Trump and Minneapolis Mayor Jacob Frey clash on Twitter

 Local

-Ahead of President Donald Trump's Thursday rally in Minneapolis, he traded barbs with Mayor Jacob Frey Tuesday morning.
-Minneapolis city leaders and the president's campaign…

-Moorhead police: Man points out his Trump bumper sticker vs. teen driver's for Warren, flashes loaded gun
+Moorhead police: Man flashes loaded gun at teen driver over Warren bumper sticker

 The suspect was soon jailed and awaits potential felony charges.